Use Meaningful Incentives

 I was a bit surprised because, up until that moment, I had made it a priority to offer an assortment of incentives in support of my classroom management plan, including stickers, stamps, pencils, colored beads, and other rewards for positive behavior, and nothing had elicited such a heartfelt response.

-I’ve since learned that stickers, stamps, and the like are only moderately effective.
-They’re fun to give out and students like them, but I don’t believe they make a big difference; they don’t have any real meaning attached to them.
+I’ve since learned that stickers, stamps, and the like are mostly ineffective.
+They’re fun to give out and students like them, but I don’t believe they make much difference; they don’t have any real meaning attached to them.

 More than two years later, Joanna called me over to her desk (I kept the same students for three years as we moved up in grade levels together).
 She pulled out a pencil box to show me where she had kept every note I had ever given her.
 They were stacked from oldest to newest, and at the bottom of the stack was my first note to her.